This class provides services needed to instrument Java

 returned by this function.

-For a class to be redefined, Instrumentation.isRedefineClassesSupported()
+For a class to be redefined, Instrumentation.isRedefineClassesSupported() must also be true.

-But the value of isRedefineClassesSupported()
+But the value of isRedefineClassesSupported() does not influence the value

 returned by this function.

-Primitive classes (for example, java.lang.Integer.TYPE
+Primitive classes (for example, java.lang.Integer.TYPE)

 and array classes are never modifiable.